Preserving paintings and frames

-Any painting that is poorly fitted, not secure in its frame or unprotected at the back is vulnerable to damage.
-However, intervention techniques can impact the frame, even if it is simply a straightforward refitting.
-Simple procedures such as attaching metal brackets carry risks - if the screws are too long or the holes too deep, frames can be damaged.
+Any painting that is poorly fitted, not secure in its frame, or unprotected at the back is vulnerable to damage.
+Even simple procedures such as attaching metal brackets carry risks – if the screws are too long or the holes are too deep, frames can be damaged.

-As such, we recommend that refittings are carried out by conservators who understand the unique needs of different materials and techniques.
+It’s recommended that re-fittings are carried out by conservators who understand the unique needs of different materials and techniques.

 - Rebates should be padded to prevent friction on the face of the painting.

 - Spaces around the sides of the painting should be packed with suitable material to avoid movement of the painting within the frame.

 - Metal brackets or plates should only be used to secure paintings within frames – hammers, nails, and staplers can cause dangerous vibrations.

 - Plates should never be secured directly to the painting, keeping the paintings held in by pressure alone with provision of the expansion or contraction of the support.
 Think more carefully about plates on multi-panel artwork.